 Speech-Language Pathology Salary in Florida

 Salaries for SLPs are increasing throughout the country, and Florida is no exception.
-In Florida, the average salary increased by 9.2% over the five-year period leading up to 2016.
+In Florida, the average salary increased by 16% over the seven-year period leading up to 2023.

 Florida’s High Level of Employment and Job Growth for SLPs